-There are different ways coaches come to this field: Advanced degrees in Counseling or similar are among the premier qualifications, because such training gives the practitioner the psychological background and necessary professional standard of ethics.
+There are different ways certified coaches come to this field: Certifications or advanced degrees in Counseling or Coaching are among the premier qualifications, because such training gives the practitioner the psychological background and necessary professional standard of ethics.
 Others have recruiting or talent acquisition experience.
-Some learn through certifications and experience.
+Many learn through a combination of certifications and experience.
 But great clients teach us the most!

 About coaches’ fees, appointments

 Coaches can charge any of several ways: by the hour, by the project, by the task, or some combination of all three.
-Some see their clients in person, some are all-phone or all-Skype appointments; many have some mix of phone/Zoom and in-person meetings.
+Some see their clients in person, some are all-phone or all-Zoom appointments; many have some mix of phone/Zoom and in-person meetings.

 Wishing you only the best,